itkhanz/Appium-Mobile-App-Testing/README.md

 * Appium-qavbox folder contains the code snippets and notes taken from qavbox youtube videos.

 * Appium-JL folder contains the code snippets from Jonathan Lipps advanced appium course and Espresso grey box testing.

+* Appium-TAU folder contains the code snippets from Moataz Nabil Test Automation University courses on Mobile Testing with Appium and Java